British Choirs on the Net

 • Milton Keynes Youth Choir, Buckinghamshire Milton Keynes premier young Vocal ensemble, a treble voice choir for girls and unbroken boys voices between the age of 8 and late teens.
 We sing a wide and challenging repertoire, concentrating on part-singing and a wide range of music from Mozart to Modern

-• Mirabile, West Bridgford, Nottinghamshire We are a relatively small female vocal ensemble (16 ladies) led by Joy Nicol (Cantamus Girls Choir Vocal Tutor): members come from a variety of professionally trained and amateur singing backgrounds.
+• Mirabile, West Bridgford, Nottinghamshire We are a relatively small female vocal ensemble (16 ladies).
+Members come from a variety of professionally trained and amateur singing backgrounds.
 Our repertoire ranges from early music to contemporary arrangements; varying our vocal forces from solo to full ensemble.

 • Mixed Voices, Leeds Mixed Voices is a 60 strong choir based in North Leeds.
 We were formed in 2003.
 We perform at various prestigious charity events throughout the year in and around the city of Leeds.
 Our aim is to bring light music back into the community.
 We sing a variety of light popular music including songs from Les Miserables,Andrew Lloyd Webber, Abba, Motown and much more.
 We also participate in choir exchange tours and in April 2008 visited Italy to sing with an Italian Choir and invited them back to Leeds in July 2008.
 Rehearsals are on Monday evenings 8-10.00 p.m.